JanicVerboon/WPNinja25-FromManualtomagical/Azure Automation/Intune_Apple_Monitoring/readme.md

 # Paramters

-The script supports the following paramters:$
+The script supports the following paramters:

 | Parameter | Mandatory | Description |
 | ----- | ----- | ---- |